Questions and answers

 New Hodlerstrasse

-A key element of the planned Kunstmuseum expansion is the upgrading of Hodlerstrasse.
-The aim is to make this an attractive destination for both museum visitors and the general public alike.
-This involves moderate traffic calming measures in addition to the construction plans (moving the Metro-Parking exit, redesigning the street).
 The paving and intense greenery provided by the row of trees will lend the street a completely new look.
-Visually, Hodlerstrasse will follow on from the look found at the paved Bärenplatz and Waisenhausplatz squares, which will also be paved in future, and thus greatly improve the quality of the time people spend in the central perimeter of the upper portion of the Old City.
-A reduction in road surface and parking spaces will enable the Kunstmuseum and the PROGR or Turnhalle restaurant to open up outwards.
-Cooperative arrangements for temporary uses also exist with Bern University of the Arts, the Kornhausforum and other cultural institutions.
-Restaurants on Hodlerstrasse are also interested.
-This opens up an attractive, vibrant space in the middle of the city that is accessible to the entire population and where people feel at ease.
+Visually, Hodlerstrasse will also follow on from the look found at the paved Bärenplatz and Waisenhausplatz squares and greatly improve the visitor experience in the central perimeter of the upper portion of the Old City.
+This opens up an attractive, vibrant space in the middle of the city that is accessible to the general public and where people feel at ease.

 For the most part, no parking spaces are to be provided for motorised private vehicles in the area in front of the Kunstmuseum.
 The parking and delivery situation will undergo an in-depth analysis during the detailed planning phase.
 One important factor is that the interests of business traffic must be taken into consideration.